AIMultiple ResearchAIMultiple ResearchAIMultiple Research

 Security breaches or fraud

-In 2021, almost 6 billion accounts were affected by data breaches, and the number accelerates exponentially.
-According to a recent report, the retail industry is the most vulnerable to e-commerce attacks.
+Only in the third quarter of 2024, data breaches exposed over 422 million records globally and the number accelerates exponentially.
+11 According to a recent report, the retail industry is the most vulnerable to e-commerce attacks.12

 Unregulated product prices